 Still missing a large part, the small details were in place and the monorail was looking like it was all them years ago.

 Just amazing to see and witness an important ride come back to life once again.
 All we need now is to see this on the tracks, which is out of Rundel control.
 It's breath taking to see such an icon come back to life and help so many people smile once again.

 The train is back to life and restored to full health as it proudly shows off the logo that we all love, "Butlins"

 I believe that says it all and it's all because of that company shown on the van in the background who made it possible.

 "Thank you for allowing me to show your work on this website and from the deep within my heart, I am thankful for such an excellent job that you had done in restoring this gem.
 The Monorail train is more than a restoration, it's an icon of Butlin's that my hero and the found of Butlins brought to the United Kingdom.
 Here is a unit that you restored that Sir Billy Butlin would have been pleased to see have his name on once again.
 Each and every one of you is fantastic and from this website...Thank you very much"

-Page was designed with Mobirise site themes
+Made with Mobirise bootstrap themes